kalgon/jpa-records/README.md

 ## Records used as projections

-Projections seem to work without any modification to existing JPA providers.
+Projections seem to be supported without any modification to existing JPA providers.

     select new my.company.MyRecord(e.x, sum(e.y)) from MyEntity e